Here are just a few of the numbers for water projects since April 2020.

 -Redeveloped nine dirt tanks with Bentonite

--Installed three solar pumps with panels and control boxes
+-Installed 15 solar pumps with panels and control boxes

 Arizona Deer Association has been working with the Government Springs Ranch and the United States Forest Service to remove and replace fire-damaged infrastructure on the allotment in 2022.
 70% of the ranch burned in 2021's Telegraph Fire.